axel22/axel22.github.com/_posts/2013-11-03-specialization-quirks.md

 Here are some tips and tricks that might help you.

-## Know the fineprint about method specialization
+## Know the conditions for method specialization

 Perhaps you're not aware of this, but even if a method is a part of a specialized class and contains specializable code, it will not really be specialized unless the specialized type appears in its argument list or its return type.